tu-delft-library/rdm101-book/_sources/practice/exercise1.md

 We encourage the self-learners following the course through this Jupyter book to take the time and do this reflection exercise.
 You can maybe ask one of your team members to provide feedback on your data flow map.

-After finishing Module 1 and Module 2, you should reflect on the type of research data/software you are collecting/producing, provide a description of them and to create your own back-up and storage strategy for the data of your project applying what you have learned.
+After completing Module 1 and Module 2, you should reflect on the type of research data/software you are collecting/producing, provide a description of them and to create your own back-up and storage strategy for the data of your project applying what you have learned.

-Find here below a template and a step-by-step guide PDF to help you structure the different aspects of the data flow map.
+Bellow, you will find a template and a step-by-step guide PDF to help you structure the different aspects of the data flow map.

 ```{admonition} Click here for downloading the files!
 :class: tip, dropdown